 On March 1, 2023, the Company acquired certain healthcare assets from Chinese Community Health Care Association.
 CCHCA is a non-profit independent physician association in the San Francisco Community.
 The purchase price consists of cash funded on May 1, 2023.
 As the cash was not paid on closing date, the purchase price was accrued and presented within accounts payable and accrued expenses in the accompanying consolidated balance sheets.
-The Company accounted for this assets acquisition as a business combination under relevant accounting rules and is in the process of finalizing its purchase price allocation.
+The Company is in the process of finalizing its purchase price allocation for this acquisition.